efemenau/landlord_review/README.md

 # landlord_review
-This system is a Rental Property Review Platform that enables tenants to review rental properties and landlords to manage their building listings.
+This is a Tenant Review System, designed to let tenants rate and review landlords and their properties (buildings).
+The goal is to provide transparency, help future tenants make informed decisions, and hold landlords accountable for property standards and behavior.